heitorfe/rossman-sales-predict/README.md

 ## 2.2.
 Causes

--Current prediction proccess is inaccurate
+* Current prediction proccess is inaccurate

--Current prediction proccess isn't scientific and data-driven
+* Current prediction proccess isn't scientific and data-driven

--Current sales prediction is done manually by the 1,115 stores
+* Current sales prediction is done manually by the 1,115 stores

--Sales visualization was limited to the computer
+* Sales visualization was limited to the computer

 ## 2.3.
 Business Assumptions
 * The data contains historical data of 1115 stores;